arwa267/Data_engineering_zoomcamp/README.md

-This is the  solutions for the homeworks of the Dataengineering Zoomcamp
+This is the  solution for the homeworks of the Dataengineering Zoomcamp